Physics4Kids.comModern Physics

 A Danger to DNA

-Radioactivity is never good for living organisms.
-There are times that radioactive particles pass right through organisms with no effect but there are other times that they hit DNA or affect replicating cells.
-Bad things happen when DNA is exposed to radioactive particles.
-The usual results of moderate levels of radioactive particles are different types of cancer.
+Radioactivity is generally not good for living organisms.
+There are times that radiation passes right through organisms with no effect, but there are other times that it hits DNA or affects replicating cells.
+Bad things can happen when DNA is exposed to radiation.
+One result of moderate levels of radioactive particles can be cancer.
 Cells reproduce in ways that are not normal.
 High doses of radioactivity can kill a human within 24 hours.
-Medicine has learned how to use radioactivity to stop cancers.
+Medicine, however, has learned how to use radioactivity to stop cancers.
 Since they know that excess levels of radioactivity can kills cells, doctors target areas of cancer with radioactivity to stop the cancer cells from dividing.

 Next Stop On Physics4Kids Tour